Lincoln Park Zoo

 👻 other

-Located on the site of the former Chicago City Cemetery, which was open from 1843 to 1859 and held the remains of more than 35,000 people.
-When the cemetery was moved to make way for Lincoln Park, an estimated 12,000 bodies were never relocated and remain beneath the zoo grounds.
+Lincoln Park Zoo sits on top of what was once Chicago's city cemetery, which held over 35,000 bodies from 1843 to 1859.
+When the cemetery was relocated to make way for the park, an estimated 12,000 bodies were never moved and still lie beneath the zoo grounds.

 👻